beothorn/greement/README.md

 **Buy cattle** - A player can convert a crop square on a cattle square by buying cattle.
 The square ceases to be a crop, its profit is now the value in the “Cattle profit” on the value table.

-**Donation** - A player owns his money, and can use it the way he chooses, including donating it to other players to gain political support.
-Any donation must pay the distance tax, being the distance the smaller distance between any of the player squares.
+**Player to player payment** - A player owns his money, and can use it the way he chooses, including giving it to other players to gain political support.
+Any payments must inlucde the distance tax, being the distance the smaller distance between any of the players squares.
+The tax goes to the bank.
 A player with no lands doesn't pay donation taxes to donate or receive money.
-Note that it’s a donation, so if the other accepts the donation this doesn’t mean he will respect the agreement.
+Note that it’s a donation, so if the other accepts the payment this doesn’t mean he will respect the agreement.

-**Buy acion card** - A player can buy and use an action card, he can buy and use as many cards as he wants, limited by the deck size.  the action card returns to the deck and it is reshuffled.
+**Buy action card** - A player can buy and use an action card, he can buy and use as many cards as he wants, limited by the deck size.  the action card returns to the deck and it is reshuffled.

-At the end of the player turn after paying his debts, any debt left with the bank is multiplied by the loan multiplier and the turn goes to the next player to the right, and so on until it’s the first player turn again.

 ## Events

-Every time that is the first player turn (except the first time), three event cards are drawn from the events deck, facing down.
+Every time is the first player turn (except the first time), three event cards are drawn from the events deck, facing down.
 The first card is then turned up, read and after all players took action the event is triggered or not.
 Then the next event card is turned up and so on until all events are done.
 The events are removed from the deck.

 There are two types of event, the “vote to avoid” and the “pay to avoid”.

-- Vote to avoid - If the majority of the players vote against this event, it will not be triggered.
+- **Vote to avoid** - If the majority of the players vote against this event, it will not be triggered.
 On the voting phase, the player can donate money to another player to change his vote, obeying the distance tax.
 In case of draw the event is triggered.
 After the voting the event is triggered immediately.
-- Pay to avoid - If the value of this event is paid, it will not be triggered.
-Players can make loans to pay to avoid the event.
+- **Pay to avoid** - If the value of this event is paid, it will not be triggered.
 Each event have different payment rules.

 The events:

 ### Vote to avoid:
 - Increase lake multiplier, Decrease mountain multiplier - 4 cards
 - Increase mountain multiplier, Decrease lake multiplier  - 2 cards